-There are three Holy sites of Islam that a Muslim is recommended to journey to: the Sacred Mosque in Makkah, the prophet's Mosque in Al-Madinah and Al-Aqsa Mosque in Jerusalem.

-The virtues of these mosques are stated in the following sayings of the prophet Muhammad:
+There are three Holy sites of Islam that a Muslim is recommended to journey to, the 'Haramain'; the Sacred Mosque in Makkah and The Prophet's Mosque in Al- Madina and Al-Aqsa Mosque in Jerusalem.
+The virtues of these mosques are stated in the following sayings of the Prophet Mohammad:

-"Set out deliberately on a journey only to three mosques: this mosque of mine [in Al-Madinah], the Sacred Mosque [in Makkah], and al-Aqsa Mosque [in Jerusalem]."
-(Bukhari and Muslim) "A prayer in the Sacred Mosque [in Makkah] is worth 100,000 prayers more than in any other mosque, a prayer in my mosque [in Madinah] is worth 1,000 more, and a prayer in Jerusalem [al-Aqsa Mosque] is worth 500."
-(Bukhari)
+"Set out deliberately on a journey only to three mosaues: this mosaue of mine [in Al- Madinah], the Sacred Mosque [in Makkah], and al-Aqsa Mosque [in Jerusalem]."
+(Reported by Bukhari and Muslim)

+"A prayer in the Sacred Mosque [in Makkah] is worth 100,000 prayer more than in any other mosque, a prayer in my mosque [in Madinah] is worth 1,000, and a prayer in Jerusalem [al-Aqsa Mosque] is worth 500."
+(Reported by Bukhari)

-"The first house [of worship] appointed for mankind was that at Bakka [Makkah]; full of blessing and of guidance for all kinds of beings."
-(Qur'an 3: 96)
+"The first house [of worship] appointed

+for mankind was that at Bakka [Makkah]; full of blessing and of guidance for all kinds of beings."
+(Qur'an 3, 96)

-The Holy Mosque in Makkah is built around the Ka'bah, the first house consecrated to the worship of the One True God.
-The Ka'bah is the simple cube building which is completely empty, raised by prophet Abraham and his son prophet Ishmael on the original foundations laid down by Adam.
-At the eastern corner of the Ka'bah there is a black stone known as 'al-Hajar al-Aswad' which is the only remnant of the original building that was built by prophet Abraham and his son.
+The Holy Mosque in Makkah is built around the Ka'ba, the first house consecrated to the worship of the One True God.
+The Ka'ba is the simple cube stone which is completely empty, raised by Prophet Abraham and his son Prophet Ishmael on the original foundations laid down by Adam.
+At the eastern corner of the Ka'ba there is a black stone known as 'al-Hajar al-Aswad' which is the only remnant of the original building that was built by Prophet Abraham and his son.